mikeharney94/Testflow/README.md

 This allows for a Test building application that scales as far as your imagination and skills with HTML

 The program also deals with User Management, and creating Classes of students.
-In the future, this application will also be able to assign, take, and grade tests
+In the future, this application will also be able to take, and grade tests